digital-fabric/polyphony/docs/technical-overview/faq.md

 Polyphony is currently at an experimental stage, and its different APIs are still in flux.
 For that reason, all the different parts of Polyphony are currently kept in a single gem.
 Once things stabilize, and as Polyphony approaches version 1.0, it will be split into separate gems, each with its own functionality.

+## Can I use Polyphony in a multithreaded program?

+Not yet.
+We plan to support multiple threads when Ruby 3.0 is ready.

+## Can I run Rails using Polyphony?

+Not yet.
+We do plan to support running Rails when our multithreaded support is ready (see above).

+## How can I contribute to Polyphony?

+The Polyphony repository is at https://github.com/digital-fabric/polyphony.
+Feel free to create issues and contribute pull requests.

 ## Who is behind this project?

 I'm Sharon Rosner, an independent software developer living in France.
 Here's my [github profile](https://github.com/ciconia).
 You can contact me by writing to [noteflakes@gmail.com](mailto:ciconia@gmail.com).